berthy456/Alphabet-Learning-3D-print/README.md

 This is a work in progress maybe the design will evolve and i will add colors.

-Based on Infini font by Sandrine Nugue, thanks for this beautiful font and having published it under Creative Commons CC BY-ND licensing.
+Based on Infini font by Sandrine Nugue.
+Many thanks to her for this beautiful font and having published it under Creative Commons CC BY-ND licensing!

 ![Sample ](/infini-font/infinipicto3.jpg)